Recreational Shooting and Firearms Regulations

 36 CFR 261.10(d) ($250 FINE)

-It is prohibited to discharge a firearm into an area or manner that cause resource damage.
+Do not discharge a firearm into areas that cause resource damage.
 Don’t shoot trees, rocks, stumps, or non-game animals.

 Responsible Target Shooting